Civilian Search and Rescue Team

 Untrained civilian searchers may be assigned to functions such as logistical support, manning of perimeter listening posts, perimeter confinement, food distribution and dissemination of informational flyers; all roles that are necessary to support those who are deployed in the field.

-Be advised, that in order to participate, untrained civilian volunteers, like the trained civilian volunteers, will be required to:
+In order to participate, untrained civilian volunteers, like the trained civilian volunteers, will be required to:

 - Supply verification of their name, address, and age